Abiola24-data/Project-churn-Datasheet/README.md

 ## Problem Statement.

-The goal of this anlysis is to solve the following in Excel;
+The goal of this anlysis is to solve the following in DAX PowerBI query;

 - The customers who left within the last month